-(89) illuminates yellow.
+(list) illuminates yellow.

 Illuminates briefly after the ignition is switched on.
-The system is ready for operation when the (goes out.
+The system is ready for operation when the (a) goes out.

-If ((e)) does not go out after a few seconds, or if it illuminates while driving, there is a fault in the ABS.
+If ((a)) does not go out after a few seconds, or if it illuminates while driving, there is a fault in the ABS.
 The brake system remains operational but without ABS regulation.